techanvil/mcp-dev-workflow/docs/usage/README.md

 ### Figma Examples

-- "Get design tokens from this Figma file as CSS variables" → Extract design system tokens
+- "Get design tokens from Figma file design-system as CSS variables" → Extract design system tokens using shorthand
 - "What components are available in the design library?" → Discover component specifications
-- "Export all icons from the UI kit as SVG files" → Download assets for development
+- "Export all icons from Figma file UI-kit as SVG files" → Download assets using file reference
-- "Show me the latest comments on the checkout flow design" → Get design feedback
+- "Show me the latest comments on Figma file checkout-flow" → Get design feedback with shorthand
-- "What are the brand colors from the design system file?" → Extract color specifications
+- "What are the brand colors from https://www.figma.com/file/ABC123/design-system" → Extract colors using full URL

 ## 📋 GitHub Usage